 - Create piece of mind from website hacks or mishaps with automatic daily website backups and easy site restoration using BackUpBuddy.

-WordPress is designed for versatility.
-As a result, it can be used for much more than a simple blog or business website, for example:
+It’s designed for versatility.
+As a result, it can be used for much more than a simple blog or business website and for:

 WordPress’s popularity also makes it very easy to find professional designers and developers if your need a bespoke website or something a little more advanced, or would simply prefer to take advantage of the speed, convenience and knowledge an expert can provide.